RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 ##### **JS** → behaviour and logic

-We'll have a proper dive into JS next week, but for today we'll ease into it using one of the most popular JavaScript tools: **jQuery**.
+We'll have a proper dive into JS next week.
+For today we'll ease into it using one of the most popular JavaScript tools: **jQuery**.

 ### Meet jQuery